By Jennifer Epstein

 Facilitated Social Interactions

 Some individuals with Fragile X syndrome need their interactions with peers to be directly facilitated.
 This may be particularly true for younger children if they are just starting to have play dates.
 It may also be true for older children or adults who have had limited social success or who have a history of aggressive behavior patterns.
 These individuals require supportive scaffolding.

 For a play date, it is important to pay attention to structure, organization, and supervision.
 Structure refers to the specifics of the situation (when, where, what) in concrete terms so that the child knows what to expect.
 Rather than letting the play unfold, it may be more successful to specify what the children will do.
 If 6-year-old Joey is having a friend over, what three activities would he like to do?
 These can be represented using pictures (such as a picture schedule using line drawings or photographs) so that Joey and his friend have a reference point as they progress.

-A snack time may be helpful, since snacks are almost always popular with children.
+A snack time may be helpful since snacks are almost always popular with children.
 Finally, there should be a scheduled timeframe.
-It is much better to keep the first few playdates too short, with the children wishing for more, rather than to have them too long, with the children pushed beyond their sensory/regulatory capabilities.
+It is much better to keep the first few playdates too short, with the children wishing for more, rather than to have them too long, with the children pushed beyond their sensory and regulatory capabilities.

-Limited social skills, social anxiety and a diminished range of interests often interfere with social adjustment despite a person’s desire for social connection.
-Individuals with FXS often need additional support to create and sustain social relationships within their peer group.
+Limited social skills, social anxiety, and a diminished range of interests often interfere with social adjustment despite a person’s desire for social connection.
+Individuals with Fragile X syndrome often need additional support to create and sustain social relationships within their peer group.